SolderStick product guide · Product details checked · Updated May 2026

 FeatureWire NutCrimpLever NutPush-InSolderTerminal BlockSolder-Seal

-This guide is just an ad for solder-seal connectors, isn't it?
+Is this just an ad for solder-seal connectors?

 My electrician uses wire nuts, so they must be fine for everything.